Stability conditions and braid group actions on affine $A_n$ quivers: Bridgeland Stability Conditions

 From theorem \ref{faithful}, there is an isomorphism

-If $p\neq q$ the mapping class group of the marked annulus $P_{d^N_p,d^N_q}$ is given by \cite{Caorsi}
+If $p\neq q$ the mapping class group of the marked annulus $P_{d^N_p,d^N_q}$ is given by \cite{ARS}

 If $p=q$, $p\geq 2$ there is an extra symmetry interchanging the interior boundary and the exterior boundary so the mapping class group in this case is $H_{d_p^N,d_p^N}\rtimes\mathbb{Z}\slash 2$.
-Thus we can determine the autoequivalence group of the derived category of the affine $A_n$ quiver algebra.
+Theofore, we can determine the autoequivalence group of the derived category of affine type $A$ quiver algebras.